 Specific Talent Assessments

-For individuals exhibiting exceptional abilities or talents in specific areas (such as music, arts, athletics, etc.), specialized assessments or portfolios of work may be used to identify and measure their level of expertise or giftedness in those domains.
+For individuals exhibiting exceptional abilities or talents in specific areas (such as music, arts, athletics, etc.), specialized assessments or portfolios of work may be used to identify and measure their level of expertise in those domains.
 We do not provide these specific talent assessments, given that they are best performed by someone with much more knowledge and experience in these specific areas than we do.
 Still, we have connections in many areas and can refer you as part of our comprehensive assessment.

 Behavioral Observations and Questionnaires